konfirm/node-checksum/README.md

 ```

 #### Using the "default" import
-The demonstrated syntax in versions prior to 2.0 used the so called default import style, e.g.
+The demonstrated syntax in versions prior to 2.0 used the so-called default import style, e.g.

 ```js
 const Checksum = require('@konfirm/checksum');